slamj1/encrypt-secrets-prod/README.md

 # Introduction
 This repo contains a fully working proof of concept for encrypting secrets in any environment, especially production.
+The POC uses systemd (*Nix only), self-signed certificates and AES symmetric keys.
+There is an automated PowerShell script (cross platform) to deploy the application to a remote Linux box using SSH.

 A full instructional HD video is available on YouTube here https://youtu.be/MSb9HF25P5c